 Steven Paul joined the Firm as a partner in March of 2015.
 Before joining the firm, Steve was a partner and, for many years, served as the Chair of the Tax, Benefits and Compensation Department of Boston's Palmer & Dodge LLP and its successors, Edwards Angell Palmer & Dodge LLP, Edwards Wildman Palmer LLP and Locke Lord LLP.
 He is a former Chair of the Committee on Real Estate of the American Bar Association Section of Taxation.
 Mr. Paul has twice been appointed Visiting Lecturer in real estate taxation and finance at Yale Law School, where his course featured low-income housing syndications.
-He has also taught at the Boston University Law School Graduate Tax Program and served as Chair of the Federal Tax Committee of the Boston Bar Association and vice-chair of the Tax Section of the Massachusetts Bar Association.
+He has also taught at the Boston University Law School Graduate Tax Program and served as Chair of the Federal Tax Committee of the Boston Bar Association and vice-chair of the Tax Section of the Massachusetts Bar tax credit transactions, including historic, new markets and low-income housing tax credits.
+Katie also has extensive experience representing non-profit organizations and is well-versed in the law of tax-exempt organizations, including the rules governing private foundations, various federal and state reporting requirements, and the tax on unrelated business income.
+Prior to joining Klein Hornig, Katie worked for Edwards Wildman Palmer LLP as a member of the firm's Tax, Benefits & Compensation Department.
+Katie received her B.A. from The College of William & Mary in 2003, her J.D. from Boston College Law School in 2006 and her L.L.M. in Taxation at Boston University in 2014.
+Katie was promoted to partner in December 2016.

+Association.
 He served as Attorney-Advisor and Assistant Branch Chief in the Interpretative Division, Office of Chief Counsel, Internal Revenue Service.
 Mr. Paul received his B.A. from the University of Pennsylvania in 1970, his J.D. from Boston College Law School in 1973, and his L.L.M. in Taxation from Georgetown University Law Center in 1976.